-Psycho--While Marion Crane is running off with the money and getting increasingly paranoid, Norman Bates doing... something.
+Psycho --While Marion Crane is running off with the money and getting increasingly paranoid, Norman Bates doing... something.
 I'm actually very curious about what Norman Bates does when he doesn't have a customer to fixate on.
-Maybe I
+Maybe I do want sequels.

 --And is Marion's paranoia making her imagine those voices or are they actually what's going on back in Phoenix?